-The process of digestion of food in mouth, stomach and small intestine in human body is as follows :
+The process of digestion of food in mouth and stomach in human body is as follows :

-(i) Mouth : Food is chewed with the help of premolars and molars which increases the rate of action of salivary amylase.
+(i) Mouth: Food is chewed with the help of premolars and molars which increases the rate of action of salivary amylase.
 Food is mixed with saliva of salivary glands.
 Salivary amylase hydrolyses about 30-40% of starch into maltose and isomaltose at pH 6.8.

+Starch

+$$\frac{\text{Salivary amylase}}{\text{pH 6.8}}$$

-Starch $\frac{\text{Salivary amylase}}{\text{pH 6.8}}$ Maltose + Isomaltose
+Maltose + Isomaltose

-(ii) Stomach : Food is mixed with gastric juice which contains mucus, hydrochloric acid, pepsin, rennin and a weak lipase enzyme.
+(ii) Stomach: Food is mixed with gastric juice which contains mucus, hydrochloric acid, pepsin, rennin and a weak lipase enzyme.
 Mucus lubricates the food and protects the inner lining of the stomach from the action of acid.
 Hydrochloric acid stops the action of saliva in stomach, kills the bacteria present in the food and provides acidic medium (pH 1-2) of gastric juice so that pepsin gets active for protein digestion.

-Pepsin hydrolyses proteins into proteoses and peptones, while gastric lipase enzymes hydrolyses small amounts of fats into fatty acids and glycerol.
+Pepsin hydrolyses proteins into proteoses and peptones, while gastric lipase enzyme hydrolyses small amount of fats into fatty acids and glycerol.
 Curdling of milk is done by the enzyme rennin, which increases the period of action of pepsin on milk proteins.

-Proteins $\frac{\text{Pepsin}}{\text{pH 1-2}}$ Proteoses + Peptones In addition to chemical digestion, food also undergoes mechanical churning inside the stomach.
+In addition to chemical digestion, food also undergoes mechanical churning inside the stomach.